-A very small percentage of people have heavy sweating, or hyperhidrosis, and some of them may find they only sweat heavily on their feet.
+A very small percentage of people have excessive sweating, or hyperhidrosis, and some of them may find they only sweat heavily on their feet.
 This condition is called plantar hyperhidrosis.
 For some people the problem goes away, while others experience it all their lives.

-How to prevent sweaty feet:
+How to stop sweaty feet:

 - Sweat easily gets trapped in our feet and toes, so wash and dry them properly at least once a day.

 - Socks made from natural fabrics like cotton or bamboo fibres are the best option, as they draw moisture away from the feet.

 - Change your socks at least once a day.